sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 5. Return `cross-site`.

-The request's client's "site for cookies" is either an origin or the empty string.
+The request's client's "site for cookies" is either a triple origin or a globally unique identifier.
 It is calculated depending upon its client's type, as described in the following subsections:

 ### Document-based requests {#document-requests}